 Symptoms of Alcohol Withdrawal

 Alcohol withdrawal symptoms can begin within a few hours after the last drink and last up to several weeks after the completion of detox.
-Acute alcohol withdrawal symptoms during detox generally last 5-14 days.
+Acute alcohol withdrawal symptoms during detox last 5-14 days.
 Withdrawal symptoms are a part of alcohol addiction, just as they are inherent to all addictions.
 Alcohol withdrawal symptoms can range from a mild discomfort to severe and dangerous complications, depending on the individual and the severity of his or her alcoholism.

 - Excessive sweating